-How to Properly Clean Your Sandals - Your Practical Guide
+How to Clean Your Sandals - Your Quick Guide

 When the days start to get warmer you are likely to find yourself spending much more time in your sandals.
 Considering the wide variety of sandals available, all designed for different uses and purposes, there are endless chances of getting them dirty.
 While outdoor hiking sandals and athletic sandals are built to be appropriate for all terrains, regular use is bound to leave them dirty and smelly.

 While the best way to clean your sandals depends largely upon the material they’re made of, there are various quick and easy ways for you to maintain their quality.
 Today we’ll be focusing on two of the most common materials used in sandals- leather and rubber.
 Here are a few of the best methods you can use to properly clean your sandals.

 The first step in making your sandals look as good as new is the same regardless of material type- removal of loose dirt and grime.
 If you’ve spent many summer days on the hiking trail, for example, it’s quite likely that there will be a significant amount of dirt or mud built up.

 You will find this first step to be easiest with the use of a bristled brush.
 Take your sandals outside and get rid of the larger bits of loose grime with the brush.
 Make sure to scrub both the top and bottom of the sandal and every space in between.

 The more dirt you are able to remove in this first step, the easier time you’ll have later in the process.
 With all this being said, make sure not to scrub too hard as leather can be scratched easily.